-Clickup offers an Enterprise plan of which pricing is available upon request.
-The Enterprise plan offers you access to everything and additional features such as MSA & HIPAA compliance, white labeling, dedicated success manager, and more.
+ClickUp offers an Enterprise plan in which pricing is available upon request.
+The Enterprise plan offers you access to everything and additional features such as MSA & HIPAA compliance, white labeling, a dedicated success manager, and more.

-Monday.com offers 3 paid plans and an Enterprise plan:
+Monday.com offers a free plan, 3 paid plans, and an Enterprise plan:

 For $8 per seat per month, you’ll get 200+ templates, 20+ column types, iOS, and Android apps, create a dashboard based on one board, and unlimited boards, docs, and free viewers.